damien-carcel/KhatovarWeb/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The Symfony2 framework is licensed under The MIT License.
+The Symfony framework is licensed under The MIT License.
 For full copyright and license information, please see the [MIT License](http://www.opensource.org/licenses/mit-license.php).